GitHub

 How rungs apply

 Each rung's after_seconds is measured from the attack's start.
-A rung applies once that much time has elapsed and the attack is still active — no end event yet, i.e. traffic is still above threshold through the unban hysteresis.
+A rung applies once that much time has elapsed and the ban is still active.
+(A ban is only withdrawn after traffic has stayed below threshold for the configured cool-down period, ban.unban_hysteresis_seconds — see Configuration.)
+The rung clock keeps running from the attack's start throughout.

 • The first rung must be at 0 seconds.

-• action is none (alert only), flowspec, or blackhole.
+• action is none (alert only), flowspec, divert (scrubbing), or blackhole.

-• A ladder may only hold or strengthen the response (none is weaker than flowspec, which is weaker than blackhole).
+• A ladder may only hold or strengthen the response: none < flowspec < divert < blackhole.
 De-escalating between rungs is a config error.

 Make-before-break